ullibodnar/Not-a-Test/README.md

 _Please read these instructions carefully before you start and come back to read them again as you progress through the challenge._

   1. **You are welcome to use any resources you have available.** You'll have them available on the job, so why not here?
-Using resources well is a good thing, so tell us about the resources you have used by adding  a comment in your code .
+Using resources well is a good thing, so tell us about the resources you have used by adding a comment in your code.
-  2. We want to see how you **work through the trello cards**.
-  3. Choose a time when **you can work for two hours uninterrupted and without distractions**.
+  2. Choose a time when **you can work for two hours uninterrupted and without distractions**.
 We'll check the timestamps on your commits to get a feel for how long things took.
 If you get interrupted, that will throw your times off, so please try to work steadily for two hours.
-  4. You can put in more time if you want to, but **two hours is the recommended time**.
+  3. You can put in more time if you want to, but **two hours is the recommended time**.
 You don't have to finish the features - in fact, you are unlikely to.
 Get as far as you can in the time you have available.
-  5. Do the best work you can. **It's not just about the code.** Show us all your moves!
+  4. Do the best work you can. **It's not just about the code.** Show us all your moves!
 We'll be looking at the big picture: What's your thinking pattern?
 What attention do you give to others?
 How well would you work with others?
 And more.
-  6. **Document!
+  5. **Document!
 Document!
 Document!** Use comments in the code to explain your thinking: What made you choose this way?
 What kinds of things are you looking out for?
 Did you consider any other ways?
 If so, what made you reject them?
 Help us to get to know the real you and your thinking.

 **Note:** Using resources is wise; copying and pasting large amounts of code or having someone else do the work for you isn't: we want to get to know _your_ coding ability, not your friends.